rumstil/eqspellparser/readme.md

 - parser.exe is the command line version of the parser for people that need to export results to a text file.

 In order to run the parser on your computer you will need to have Microsoft .NET Framework 3.5 installed.
 Windows 7 comes with the framework installed.
-If you run the parser without the framework installed it will crash or give an error message.
-The framework can be installed from here:
+The easiest way to tell if it will work is just to run it.
+If the parser crashes or gives an error, then you probably need to download the framework from Microsoft here:

 http://www.microsoft.com/downloads/details.aspx?FamilyId=333325FD-AE52-4E35-B531-508D977D32A6&displaylang=en